-A five-year veteran of Major League Soccer and former top assistant at Boston College, Kevin Anderson begins his fourth season at the helm of the Columbia men's soccer program in 2012.
+A five-year veteran of Major League Soccer and former top assistant at Boston College, Kevin Anderson begins his fifth season at the helm of the Columbia men's soccer program in 2013.

 As a team, the Lions' received the National Soccer Coaches Association of America (NSCAA) Team Academic Award for the fourth straight year.
 Teams across the country must post at least a 3.0 cumulative grade-point average on a 4.0 scale to receive this honor.
 The Kevin Anderson coached Columbia men's soccer program, posted a grade point average of 3.42.